grisov/quickDictionary/readme.md

 # NVDA Quick Dictionary

 * Author: Oleksandr Gryshchenko
-* Version 1.0.1
+* Version 1.1
 * Download [stable version][1]

 Welcome to NVDA Quick Dictionary addon, which will allow you to quickly get a dictionary article with the translation of a word or phrase into your chosen language by pressing a key combination.
 There are few keyboard shortcuts and they are all intuitive and convenient so you will remember them quickly.
 Dictionary articles contain detailed information about a word, such as part of speech, gender, plural or singular, translation options, list of meanings, synonyms and detailed examples.
 Such information will be useful for people who are learning foreign languages, or seek to use in communication all the richness and diversity of their own language.
+Below are all the features of the add-on and keyboard shortcuts to control them.
+By default all functions are called using two-layer commands.
+But for any of these methods, you can always assign convenient for you keyboard shortcuts.
+You can do it in the NVDA "Preferences" -> "Input gestures..." dialog.

 ## Receiving a dictionary article
 In order to get an article from the dictionary, you must first select the word you are interested in or copy it to the clipboard.
-Then just press NVDA+E twice.
+Then just press NVDA+Y twice.
-There is also another way to get a dictionary entry: pressing NVDA+E once switches the keyboard to add-on control mode, then just use the D key.
+There is also another way to get a dictionary entry: pressing NVDA+Y once switches the keyboard to add-on control mode, then just use the D key.

 Note: Before making a request to a remote service, the add-on must receive a word or phrase that interests the user.
 The sequence of actions that add-on performs each time before accessing the dictionary:
 * receive the selected text and execute the request;